bbrunner11/jobcoin-mixer/README.md

   cd jobcoin-mixer
   sbt run
 ```
 The above will start the jobcoin mixer service.
-However, before you do anything, you need to fund your dummy account with funds.
+However, before you do anything, **you need to fund your dummy account with funds**.
 You can do that by going here https://jobcoin.gemini.com/puppy and using the "Create 50 New Jobcoins" option, pointing it to your dummy address.
 Once that is done, you can proceed.

 Once set up a get request to: http://$host:$port/api will return usage instructions:
 ```All mixers are operational.